 One day after Barsana Lathmar Holi, the villagers of Nandgaon celebrate it.
 The boys from Barsana reach Nandgaon and now its turn of Nandgaon ladies to lead and play Lathmar Holi with the boys of Barasana.
 People shower colors on each other, eat sweets and other delicious items, and a large gathering immersed in this lovable game where women attack men and men while saving themselves try to color them.

-This is celebrated after Nandgaon Holi at the famous temple of Banke Bihari with the traditional and natural way by colours, gulals, and sweets distributed during the celebration.
+This is celebrated at the famous temple of Banke Bihari with the traditional and natural way by colours, gulals, and sweets distributed during the celebration.

 The same day people of Mathura celebrate the Holi.
 The main temple of Mathura hosts the festival and many cultural programs are performed there.
 Artists play the role of Shri Krishna and Radha Ji and throw colour on each other.
 The environment is filled with colours of love.
 They also play Lathmar Holi here.

-F: Huranga Holi at Dauji Temple (30 Km from Mathura) - March 11, 2020.
-On the day after Holi festival, Dauji Temple, which is outside Mathura city, comes alive with men getting not just beaten up but also stripped by the women.
+F: Huranga Holi at Dauji Temple (30 Km from Mathura) - March 20, 2022.
+After Holi festival, Dauji Temple, which is outside Mathura city, comes alive with men getting not just beaten up but also stripped by the women.
 It’s the glorious history of more than 500 years, when the Krishna temple was established.
 Typically, women from the family which established the temple strip the men off their shirt and beat them up with their own clothes, in the temple courtyard.
 After the ceremony gets over, there is more Holi played in the courtyard of the temple and everyone is welcome to join in the fest.
 It is one of the most fun-filled and popular form of Holi.
 If you want to capture good pictures reach by 9 am and block your seat on the roof to get a good view.

 Note: If you have time then please ensure to spend 02 days in Mathura and Vrindavan to celebrate this unique festival.